IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 You should have already carried out the prerequisites defined in [Exercise 5](../exercise-5/README.md).

 ### Reauthenticate with you OpenShift cluster
+The tokens used to authenticate your cli with the OpenShift cluster are temporary and need to be refreshed once in a while.

-Now that it's the start of a new day, we should reauthenticate with you cluster.
-Open up the link to your OpenShift cluster that the instructor has provided for you.
+To reauthenticate, open up the link to your OpenShift cluster that the instructor has provided for you.

 Then once on the OpenShift dashboard, click on the dropdown at the top right and select `Copy Login Command`.
 This will automatically add the login command to your clipboard.